guide

 High - 4,100High - 6,700

-From this, we can work out that in a house with medium electricity use, the average monthly electricity use is about 225kWh.
+From this, we can work out that in a home with medium electricity use, the average monthly electricity use is about 225kWh.
 (2,700kWh divided by 12 months).

-How much electricity does a house use per day?
+How much electricity does a home use per day?

-Taking all this into consideration, household electricity use works out at around 7.5kWh (225kWh divided by 30 days) for a medium use household.
+Taking all this into consideration, home electricity use works out at around 7.5kWh (225kWh divided by 30 days) for the average household.

 How much is your energy use costing you?

 Figures for average bills also vary massively.
-Again, it’s based on the size of the house, number of occupants, insulation levels, and even bill payment methods.
+Again, it’s based on the size of the home, number of people living there, insulation levels, and even bill payment methods.
 Paying by Direct Debit, for example, is cheaper than paying by prepayment meter.
 Below is some useful data from UKPower, to show how bills can vary.

 House typeMonthly billQuarterly billAnnual bill